calaldees/teacherEducation/teacherEducation/_firstProfetionalRole.md

     * This is one of the biggest transitions in your life!

 * Bombshell 2
-    * You're not a student any more - you need to abide by a new set of professional rules
+    * You're not a student any more - you need to abide by a new set of professional rules (and therefore expected responsibilities)
         * Get out of the mindset of being "a student at uni".
-You are NOT a _student_, you are a professional in training.
+You are NOT a _student_, you are a _professional in training_.
         * Some young student teachers struggle with being close in age but having a full professional role
         * [Handbook for Education Professionals: Bristol Guide](http://bristol.ac.uk/education/expertiseandresources/bristolguide/) £9
             * Succinctly outlines education professionals’ duties, legal responsibilities, and rights.
 This includes data protection, safeguarding and equality.